Dasani

-Dasani (/dəˈsaːni/) is an American brand of bottled water created by the Coca-Cola Company, launched in 1999.
+Dasani (/dəˈsaːni/) is a brand of bottled water created by the Coca-Cola Company, launched in 1999.
 It is one of many brands of Coca-Cola bottled water sold around the world.
 The product is filtered and bottled.

 Marketing

 United States

 Coca-Cola uses water from local municipal water supplies, filters it using the process of reverse osmosis, and adds trace amounts of minerals, including magnesium sulfate (Epsom salt), potassium chloride and sodium chloride (table salt).